The connection of Science & Astrology

-Furthermore, although the discipline is a structured study, and one with thousands of years of rules and premises for its claims, it is splintered, both east and west, up and down, inside and out.
+The discipline is a structured study, and one with thousands of years of rules and premises for its claims.
+It is splintered, both east and west, up and down, inside and out.
 I can say that with a high degree of confidence having studied many branches of the subject.
 Within these numerous camps utilising differing protocols, the inherent issues distill down to such essential necessities as mathematical calculations.
 It’s a slippery slope.

 The fact of the matter is that researchers like Gunter Sachs have actually done statistical research showing, in this case, that Leo and Aries have one of the highest divorce statistics.
 The numbers don’t lie.
 But it’s like religion, once hooked on a belief system, is very difficult to extricate yourself from.
 Few would want to admit that all those years of study and investment of time and energy have been predicated on wrong principles.

 Now, this doesn’t mean that after 35 years of practice, with 10,000 clients under my belt, and a research database of over 45,000 horoscopes I’m going to throw in the towel as an astrologer.
-I’ve had both the opportunity to either verify or denounce some of the traditional findings of astrology, as you can see above with the tragic tale of the lamb for lunch.
+I’ve had the opportunity to either verify or denounce some of the traditional findings of astrology.
+As you can see above with the tragic tale of the lamb for lunch.

 In conducting my own research and studies in this field I’ve been fascinated by the most recent developments in what is now being coined seasonal biology by scientific researchers.
-Transmission of genetic information via laser between species now opens a new door for supporting the notion that spectral emissions from stars may indeed contain the chemical information of those stars and is in some way a genetic switching device.
+Transmission of genetic information via laser between species now opens a new door for supporting the notion that spectral emissions.
+From stars may indeed contain the chemical information of those stars and are in some way a genetic switching device.

 Here are some examples of how, unconsciously at least, we in some way or other live our lives on astronomical/astrological principles-

-Ovulation is also controlled by the seasons especially where the availability of food impact upon different populations in specific regions varies.
-It may not be a direct correlation but as mentioned earlier, if food which is produced using photosynthetic process of sunlight is not in plentiful supply it does indeed have an impact on ovulation.
+This is also controlled by the seasons especially where the availability of food impact upon different populations in specific regions varies.
+It may not be a direct correlation but as mentioned earlier.
+For example, if the food which is produced using photosynthetic process of sunlight is not in plentiful supply it does indeed have an impact on ovulation.
 Hot temperatures also seem to inhibit the development of embryos.